GeorgeDrayson/CV/README.md

 - Head Boy
 - A Levels: Achieved A*s in Mathematics, Physics and Further Mathematics
+- Completed in Extended Project Qualification on crpytography
 - GCSEs: Achieved 9 A*s and 1 A
 - Awarded an Academic Scholarship after my GCSEs and A Levels